pendulum-project/nts-pool-draft/draft-nts-pool.md

 When included in the request or response, the client respectively server MAY, contrary to the requirements in {{RFC8915}}, send another request or response.
 Any TLS "close_notify" SHALL be sent only after the last reqeust or response respectively to use the connection.

+Once a Keep Alive record has been sent by a client, or honored by a server, the TLS connection over which it was sent MUST NOT be used for key extraction.
+Doing so anyway can result in reuse of keys and the may result in loss of confidentiality or authenticity of the resulting NTP exchanges.

 ## Supported Next Protocol List {#supportedprotocol}
 Record Type Number: To be assigned by IANA (draft implementations: 0x4004) Critical bit: 1